US Supreme Court lets $2.46 billion Boy Scouts sex abuse settlement proceed | Law-Order

 US Supreme Court lets $2.46 billion Boy Scouts sex abuse settlement proceed

-Adam Slater, a lawyer representing claimants who supported the settlement, expressed gratitude that the Supreme Court did not further delay the Boy Scouts organization's effort to pay abuse victims, many of whom are now elderly.
+Adam Slater, a lawyer representing claimants who supported the settlement, expressed gratitude that the Supreme Court did not further delay the Boy Scouts organization's efforts to pay abuse victims.
 "With more than 12,400 survivors in this case over the age of 70 and more than 2,200 over the age of 80, these brave individuals deserve to receive compensation in their lifetimes," Slater said.

 - Country: